When I was pregnant one of the regular pieces of advice I got from parents was ‘go to the movies while you still can!’

 VJunior, Village Cinemas, Southland, 1239 Nepean Highway, Cheltenham 1300 555 400

+2. ACMI[ACMI has reopened but the ACMI’s Kids Flicks cinema program is not currently running].
 Every weekend and school holidays ACMI’s Kids Flicks program shows films that are a bit different from your run-of-the-mill fare.

 Inside the uber-comfortable cinemas with grandstand seating (so everyone has a great view) you can discover latest releases and international animated features (with subtitles).
-ACMI is also the host of the annual Little Big Shots, a short film festival for kids with a curated collection of the best kids’ short films from across the globe.

 ACMI’s Kids Flicks, Federation Square, Melbourne 8663 2200

-4. The Astor Theatre
+4. Sun Theatre